P0106 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Getting the P0106 code usually means you have an issue with the MAP sensor itself.

-The MAP sensor could have developed a fault or been affected by debris or moisture.
+The MAP sensor could have developed a flaw or been affected by debris or moisture.
 There’s plenty of that in the air the car is breathing in.

-The wiring to the MAP sensor could also have been affected.
+The connection to the MAP sensor may also have been affected.

 Finally, a significant leak in the intake manifold (such as a big crack) might lead to bizarre air pressure variation.
 The PCM would register this as a sensor fault, even though the sensor’s fine and the issue lies with the manifold.